Home/Nutritional Comparison

 Sponge Gourd

-Sponge gourd, also known as Luffa, is a nutritious vegetable with a high water content and low calories, making it an excellent addition to a healthy diet.
+Sponge gourd, also known as Luffa, is a versatile vegetable known for its high water content and low calories, making it an excellent addition to a healthy diet.

 Acorn Squash